mayhemer/logan/README.md

 The line argument is holding the currently processed line.

-To process a plain line you can use `logan.parse(input, format, consumer, failure = null)` method:
+To process a plain line you can use `logan.parse("input", "format", consumer, failure = null)` method:
 * the `input` argument is the unprocessed input string (e.g. `line` from the example above)
 * `format` is a printf formatting, same as in case of a rule definition to process the input
 * `consumer` is called, when `input` is matching `format`, with arguments filled with resolved format parameters - the same way as in case of a rule consumer